pantheon-systems/documentation/source/content/guides/decoupled/overview/02-considerations.md

 ## Pantheon Product and Features Considerations

-Front-End Sites will not work with all products and features on our platform.
+Front-End Sites does not work with all products and features on our platform.

 Pantheon Front-End Sites are not compatible with the following Pantheon products: